GINGER94S/INE-PLAY-CENTRE/README.md

 It’s a project for my crèche  showing the services l offer online

 INTRODUCTION

 INE PLAYCENTRE CRENCH is a school for little children located in sunningdale harare,ZIMBABWE.The school is developing into a big a school and to make advertisment easier l have decided to create a website showing more information about this school.its going to show type of education they offer and also facilities. showing more information about the school

+##  MATERIALS to be used for this App
+1. HTML
+2. CSS
+3. BOOT STRAP
+4. NODEJS

 ## Technologies features
 1. Front end